 I must say that my tutor’s feedback on Assignment 2 has been a real eye-opener as to the need to follow and track down alternative or new directions and developments when tackling an analysis, and in Dr. Belshaw’s words ‘to look for interesting problems or contradictions and push them as far as they will go.’
 Not easy to do but a pointer to a method of working.

-Idea one: white noise as masking ambient sounds in the same way that possessions mask mortality.
+white noise as masking ambient sounds in the same way that possessions mask mortality, leading to:

-Idea two, following from idea one: if possessions mask mortality the story itself can be viewed as a memento mori or vanitas.
+if possessions mask mortality the story itself can be viewed as a memento mori or vanitas, leading to:

-Idea three, chained to idea two: the story as memento mori makes us think of the Dutch still life which analogously ‘represents possessions as a kind of inventory on display’.
+the story as memento mori makes us think of the Dutch still life which analogously ‘represents possessions as a kind of inventory on display’, leading to:

-Idea six, how to improve the analysis: the sounds of words could have been dealt with in my analysis ‘along with the discussion of subject matter’ to bring them in closer connection with content.
-A very good suggestion, I shall try to improve my text by taking this into account into my final review.
+To improve the analysis, my tutor also invites me to consider how the sounds of words could be dealt with ‘along with the discussion of subject matter’ to bring them in closer connection with content.
+A very good suggestion that I am certainly going to implement during the final review of my text.

-Idea seven, further development: to extend the research Dr. Belshaw has suggested me to read Thomas Hardy’s poem In Wind and Rain as a poetic equivalent of White Noise.
+To further extend the research, Dr. Belshaw has suggested me to read Thomas Hardy’s poem In Wind and Rain as a poetic equivalent of White Noise.
 I have read the poem which I did not know – I studied in Italy, and I see a lot of connections with later parts of DeLillo’s book and his beautiful family dialogues.
 Another track to follow.